Areas and Suburbs in Abu Dhabi

 Al Zahiyah (the Tourist Club Area) and Al Markaziyah are two cosmopolitan areas offering a number of attractions, such as the Abu Dhabi Mall and the Corniche (waterfront).
 Abu Dhabi Mall is one of the largest shopping centres in the city and packed with high-street brands.

-The Corniche has appeal for those expats who enjoy outdoor pursuits like jogging, cycling or even just leisurely walking.
+The Corniche has appeal for those expats who enjoy outdoor pursuits such as jogging, cycling or even just leisurely strolls.
 This area also has a vibrant nightlife scene as the numerous hotels are filled with bars and clubs.

 Housing in Al Zahiyah and Al Markaziyah is limited to high-rise apartments; expats who choose to live here will have to compromise space for access.
 Parking can also be a problem, and some landlords will charge thousands extra for a space.

 Lying just outside the city centre, these areas bustle with life but are slightly quieter and more spacious.
 Traffic is bad during rush hour and weekends, and finding parking can be difficult.
 It normally takes 10 to 15 minutes from these areas to the city centre on a quiet day, and 30 to 45 minutes during rush hour.

 Madinat Zayed is close to the city centre and generally quieter and less congested than those districts found in the city proper.
 Properties in Madinat Zayed are slightly older than those in the city centre, although prices are much the same.

 The Co-operative Society (Co-op) in Madinat Zayed Shopping Centre is good for buying groceries, while the vegetable/meat market and Gold Souk make the area ripe for those interested in a taste of Middle Eastern culture.